Audit

 Audit for charities

 Statutory thresholds determine the type of external scrutiny needed for a charity’s accounts.
-This can range from a full audit undertaken by a registered auditor to an independent check by a non-accountant.
+This can range from a full audit undertaken by a registered auditor to an independent examination by a non-accountant.

 For more information about the threshold requirements, click here.